mindis/snowplow.github.com/_posts/2013-07-10-help-us-build-out-the-snowplow-total-cost-of-ownership-model.md

 We realize that you, our users, are busy people who have plenty to do aside from spending 20-30 minutes fetching data points related to your Snowplow installation, and sending them to us.
 We really hope, however, that many of you do, because:

 1. A Total Cost of Ownership Model will be really useful for all of us!
-2. We'll send you a Snowplow T-shirt, by way of thanks.
+2. We'll send you a Snowplow T-shirt, by way of thanks

 If you can pop the above data points (in whatever format is most convenient), and email them to me on `yali at snowplowanalytics dot com`, along with your T-shirt size, we will send you through your T-shirts as soon as they are printed.

 So please help us help you, and keep plowing!

 [tco-google-group]: https://groups.google.com/forum/#!searchin/snowplow-user/cloudfront$20cost/snowplow-user/b_HPkt3nwzo/Ms-J54e8bUYJ
 [scalding-etl]: /blog/2013/04/03/snowplow-0.8.0-released-with-all-new-scalding-based-data-enrichment/